 If you want to make real progress as a writer you want one-on-one attention.
 You want it with someone you trust, someone who inspires you and someone who’s been there themselves.

 That’s why one-on-one coaching has been a big part of what I do at The Song Foundry since day one.
-So much of my success as a pro writer is down to all the insights about lyrics, melody, harmony – and art and life in general – I got from some world-class mentors and teachers, and I coach through The Song Foundry to pass some of that on.
+My success as a pro writer is down to all the insights about lyrics, melody, harmony – and art and life in general – I got from some world-class mentors and teachers, and I coach through The Song Foundry to pass some of that on.

 Have a look round this page and make sure you get in touch if you have questions about working with me.
 And once you’re ready to take your skills to the next level, just hit the button below and let’s get you started with a free consultation.

 It’d be an honor to work with you.